chrisconlin/Conlin_Latin102/quiz2.md

 identify the case of the Latin pronoun, and explain why it is in that case: We need the accustive as it is reffering to the direct object (Nessus).

 Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-Nessus gave Deianira a vial of blood, by which poisoned Hercules.❌**Not yet English.** translate the relative pronoun into Latin: (a/ab) + qu0 identify the antecedent of the pronoun, and its gender and number: The antecedent of the pronoun is blood which is masculine and singular. identify the case of the Latin pronoun, and explain why it is in that case: We will use the ablative as it is by which (ablative of agent).
+Nessus gave Deianira a vial of blood, by which Hercules was poisoned.❌**Not yet English.** translate the relative pronoun into Latin: (a/ab) + qu0 identify the antecedent of the pronoun, and its gender and number: The antecedent of the pronoun is blood which is masculine and singular. identify the case of the Latin pronoun, and explain why it is in that case: We will use the ablative as it is by which (ablative of agent).